 President of 'big four' Labour-affiliated trade union joins TUSC committee

-Amy Murphy, the outgoing President of the fourth-biggest Labour Party-affiliated trade union, the Union of Shop, Distributive and Allied Workers (USDAW), was today welcomed as a new member of the national steering committee of the Trade Unionist and Socialist Coalition (TUSC).
+Amy Murphy, the outgoing President of the fourth-biggest Labour Party-affiliated trade union, the Union of Shop, Distributive and Allied Workers (USDAW), was today welcomed as a new member of the national steering committee of the left-wing Trade Unionist and Socialist Coalition (TUSC).

 Amy, who is retiring as union president in April and will sit on the TUSC committee in a personal capacity, said: "The government is continuing with its aggression towards trade unions while big businesses are reaping in the profits with one hand as they viciously attack terms and conditions and inflict pay cuts and freezes with the other.
 They are culling their workforces, firing and re-hiring whilst hiding behind the pandemic, and with no or very little opposition".

 "So now, more than ever, there is a real need for change.
 We need an alternative that will politically and socially defend the working class.
 One which will give a voice to workers, engage with, support, and fight for them, and build on Jeremy Corbyn's socialist ideas.
 I believe TUSC is the way forward, a party for the working class".